monsonite/MINT/README.md

 ## What is MINT ?

 MINT is a tiny, stack based language based on Forth.
-On the Z80 it can be implemented in fewer than 1024 bytes of machine code - and it is lightning quick.
+On the Z80 it can be implemented in fewer than 1024 bytes of machine code - and it is relatively quick compared to other interpreted languages.

-It is interactive and interpreted, so you don't have to wait for your code to compile, it happens immediately.

 It uses reverse Polish notation (RPN) so you have to put the operands before the operator.
 It's just like the old HP calculators from 50 years ago.